Make your move to Mainroad — Hiring Now!

 1. Monitoring:

-Road Patrols: Prior to and during a storm event, our operators are on the road observing current conditions and making the calls as to what maintenance is required.
+Road Patrols: Before and during a storm, our operators are out on the roads, monitoring current conditions and determining the necessary maintenance actions.

-Road Weather Forecasting: Environment Canada’s Meteorological Service of Canada does not perform road weather forecasting.
-This vital service is only available through private sector service providers.
-Mainroad Lower Mainland Contracting contracts with a leading road weather forecaster, which watches over B.C. weather 24 hours a day, seven days a week.
+Road Weather Forecasting: Environment Canada’s Meteorological Service does not provide road weather forecasting, but this crucial service is offered by private sector providers.
+Mainroad Fraser Maintenance partners with a top road weather forecaster, monitoring B.C. weather 24/7.

 TranBC Link | More on how the BC Ministry of Transportation & Infrastructure monitors weather and highway conditions